 Baptisms at Saint Richard

 Contact the church office for arrangements.
-Baptisms may be celebrated during Sunday liturgy or following the Noon Mass on the first and third Sundays of every month.
+Baptisms may be celebrated on the first Saturday of every month at 12 Noon and fourth Sunday of the month at 11:30 AM.
 (There are no baptisms scheduled during Lent.)
 Note that Sponsors for baptism must be a practicing Catholic, 16 years old, confirmed and have a certificate of eligibility from their home parish.
 A non Catholic Christian may be a “witness” but not a “sponsor.”
 A Catholic who has left the Catholic Church cannot be a sponsor or a witness.

 Holy Baptism is the basis of the whole Christian life, the gateway to life in the Spirit (vitae spiritualis ianua), and the door which gives access to the other sacraments.
 Through Baptism we are freed from sin and reborn as sons of God; we become members of Christ, are incorporated into the Church and made sharers in her mission: “Baptism is the sacrament of regeneration through water in the word.